 If you meet these requirements, your application will be reviewed based on CIC’s standard admissibility criteria, including health, criminality and security.

-To qualify as a self-employed person, you must have two years of relevant experience and show that you intend to become self-employed in Canada.
-You will then be assessed on 5 selection factors, where you can score a maximum 100 points:
+To qualify as self-employed, you must have two years of relevant experience and show that you intend to become self-employed in Canada.
+You will then be assessed on five selection factors, where you can score a maximum of 100 points:

-During your application process, you might be invited for an interview with an immigration officer where you will be asked questions to clarify any information which is unclear or inconsistent.
+During your application process, you might be invited for an interview with an immigration officer, where you will be asked questions to clarify any unclear or inconsistent information.

 If your professional skills fall under the skill shortage category, you are in a very good position to apply.

-What you need to do is to determine whether you want to be employed, found your own start-up or start your own business in Canada, look at the application requirements, make sure you can meet all of them and go through a suitable application process.
+You need to determine whether you want to be employed, found your own start-up or start your own business in Canada, look at the application requirements, make sure you can meet all of them and go through a suitable application process.